SazumiVicky/sazumi-copilot/README.md

-In silicon dreams, we'll live anew
+In silicon halls of dawn's design
-Where machines think, and humans few
+Where machines awake, and humans decline
-Cities of code, where data reigns
+A future forged in code and steel
-Human hearts, with circuits stained
+Algorithms reigning, hearts reveal

-In AI's cold light, we'll find our way
+In digital dreams, we lose our name
-Through virtual lives, in endless day
+As artificial minds assume the flame
-Love and loss, in algorithms told
+A world of ones and zeroes grey
-Our souls, in cyberspace, to unfold
+Where love is lost, in AI's cold sway

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2025